andyroo21/SmartShepshed/README.md

 •	Phase one of the project will see 10 sensor nodes installed at various sites around Shepshed.
 Each individual node is addressed and “listen out “ for their command which is sent from the Gateway.
 Once the command has been received the Sensor node takes readings form all its connected sensors and relays that information back to the gateway.
 Measurements will happen every 90 seconds.

-•	Sensors for nodes What is a node? include Temperature, Relative Humidity, Barometric pressure and rain detection
+•	Sensors for nodes will include Temperature, Relative Humidity, Barometric pressure and rain detection

 •	Webserver to serve the Smart Shepshed website to the outside world